Skip to main content

 Ozone effectively inactivates and kills microorganisms by oxidizing their organic constituents and rupturing the cell walls.
 It is a biocidal process to which microbes cannot develop immunity.
 For example a 0.4 mg/L concentration results in 100 % kill in 2 – 3 minutes for the biofilm producer Pseudomonas fluorescens.
 A 0.1 mg/L concentration will remove about 80 % of the biofilm in 3 hours.
 Ozonation technology also has beneficial scaling treatment effects.
 By removing biofilm to which scale is adhered scaling effects can be significantly reduced when biofilm is present.

-Important parameters to consider when using ozone treatment
+Important Design parameters to consider when using ozone treatment

 The following aspects should all be considered when designing, installing, and utilizing ozone in cooling towers: